Michael O'Flanagan: The Cloonerco Bog Fight

-Cover of From Cliffoney to Crosna, depicting a re-enactment of the turbury-rights protest led by Michael O'Flanagan in 1915.

 While living in Cliffoney, O'Flanagan discovered that the villagers were being denied access to the local bogs by the Congested Districts Board, the public body in charge of land redistribution.
 After a protracted and fruitless correspondence with the CDB he eventually took action, coincidentally on the day O'Donovan Rossa died in New York.

 On 30 June 1915 O'Flanagan led some 200 of his parishioners up to Cloonerco bog where they commenced cutting turf, an incident which became known as "The Cloonerco Bog Fight".
 When the RIC constables, who had followed the marchers to the bog, intervened and threatened to arrest anyone who cut turf, O'Flanagan stepped forward and began cutting.
 A large quantity of turf was harvested and distributed, despite police interference and an injunction being served on six of the turf-cutters.
 The surplus turf was stacked outside the Fr.
 O'Flanagan Hall and opposite the R.I.C barracks.
 The stack was draped with a tricolour, and a banner inscribed by O'Flanagan, saying Ár Moin Féin, "Our Own Turf" was attached, and attracted much attention from passers-by.
 The affair simmered on over the summer of 1915; eventually the locals in Cliffoney were granted access to the bogs.